tobiasMarion/chatStats/README.md

 ## 🔧 Installation

-To install Chat Stats, you'll need to clone the repository and install the required packages using npm.
+To install ChatStats, you'll need to clone the repository and install the required packages using npm.
 Here are the steps:

 1. Clone the repository:
 ```bash